Looking for a graduate program that can kickstart your career and help shape Victoria for current and future generations?

-We will offer you the opportunity to develop technical and professional skills and take unrivalled experiences with you as you continue your professional career in you chosen field.
+We will offer you the opportunity to develop technical and professional skills and take unrivalled experiences with you as you continue your professional career in your chosen field.

 Undergraduate qualifications: Accounting, Business, Commerce, Finance

 Graduates will work within the Finance Team, providing support to financial analysts.
 Graduates will be assisting with financial forecasting, reporting activities and management accounting functions.
 Graduates will also assist with the development of finance initiatives across the broad spectrum of areas to develop their industry knowledge.
 Graduates will play a key role in the administration of the financial control environment and make recommendations on improving process and systems where possible.

 Undergraduate qualifications: Business, Commerce, Finance, Economics, Law, Management

 Graduates will be assisting the Legal and Commercial team with a range of commercial activities including contract support and negotiations.
 Graduates will assist with liaising with key stakeholders on commercial and other related issues, bid evaluations and providing transaction management support to stakeholders.
 Graduates will be required to build relationships and manage internal and external stakeholders, including between wider RPV project teams.